Cyclone Jawad: West Bengal

-A 24-hour control center was set up by the Government of West Bengal as a preparation for the storm.
+A 24-hour control center was set up by the Government of West Bengal in preparation for the storm.
 Fishermen located over the Bay of Bengal and farmers and tourists inland West Bengal were also alerted for heavy rains and strong winds.
-Command rooms were set up as a preparation for the storm in the aforementioned state.
+Command rooms were set up in preparation for the storm in the aforementioned state.
 Over 11,000 individuals were seen to be evacuated from Jawad, along with more people living near the shores to the safety shelters set up by the state government.
 Disaster teams were deployed in West Bengal, while the Indian Coast Guard warned many vessels to return to ports.
-Tourists in Digha, Mandarmani and Tajpur were also forced to cancel their bookings and reservations in the beach town due to the warnings imposed by the state.
-The NDRF teams situated in the state are also informing people about the possible effects of Jawad.
-In addition, tree branches were being cut, 188 evacuation shelters being set up and power system were checked.
-The various parts of Kolkata such as Dum Dum, Bidhannagar were also readied for the cyclone's possible effects.
-Due to possible storm surge being expected from the storm, over 20,000 individuals from Kakdwip, South 24 Parganas were sheltered to safe places, away from the coastline.
+Tourists in Digha, Mandarmani, and Tajpur were also forced to cancel their bookings and reservations in the beach town due to the warnings imposed by the state.
+The NDRF teams situated in the state were also informing people about the possible effects of Jawad.
+In addition, tree branches were being cut, 188 evacuation shelters were set up, and a power system was checked.
+The various parts of Kolkata such as Dum Dum and Bidhannagar were also readied for the cyclone's possible effects.
+Due to a possible storm surge being expected from the storm, over 20,000 individuals from Kakdwip, South 24 Parganas were sheltered in safe places, away from the coastline.
 Ferry services were also canceled.

 Impacts

 Andhra Pradesh

 The first two fatalities reported from Jawad are located at Srikakulam, first where a 17-year-old girl was killed by an uprooting coconut tree.
-The other was another teenager, which was killed due to the same reason.
-Heavy rainfall were experienced at the city, along with strong winds.
-Coastal areas over Andhra Pradesh and Odisha also began to see rainfall by December 3 in the evening.
-A rainfall amount of 57.4 mm was recorded at Kaviti Mandal in the aforementioned city, the highest in associated with the storm in the state.
+The other was another teenager, who was killed for the same reason.
+Heavy rainfall was experienced in the city, along with strong winds.
+Coastal areas over Andhra Pradesh and Odisha also began to see rainfall by 3 December in the evening.
+A rainfall amount of 57.4 mm was recorded at Kaviti Mandal in the aforementioned city, the highest associated with the storm in the state.
 Santhabommali collected 52.8 mm and Sompeta at 50.2 mm.
-Despite these effects, only minor damages were recorded in Andhra Pradesh from Jawad as the system weakened prior to affecting the state.
+Despite these effects, only minor damages were recorded in Andhra Pradesh from Jawad as the system weakened before affecting the state.